Minivera/Carleton-Web-Dev/src/react-course-website/README.md

 6.14.5
 ```

-You will also need a comptent text editor or, better yet, an IDE.
+You will also need a competent text editor or, better yet, an IDE.
 I can recommend Atom as a text editor and Visual Studio Code as an IDE.

 ## Getting started
-To get started with the tutorial, we need to install React, React-router and a tool called a bundler to enable us to compile and test the code.
+To get started with the tutorial, we need to install React, React-router and a tool called parcel to enable us to compile and test the code.
 We use NPM to install those dependencies.

 Before we start, create a folder where you want to have this project live, for example `mkdir ~/js/COMP2406/tutorial` and move into that folder.
 Once in there, run `npm init -y`.
 This command will have created a `package.json` file inside the directory where you ran it.
-We are not ready to install the dependencies.
+We are now ready to install the dependencies.

 ```
 npm install --save-dev parcel
 npm install --save react react-dom react-router-dom
 ```

+What is the difference between those two commands?
+NPM has the concept of dependencies and dev dependencies.
+The dependencies are always installed and are what is **required** for the application to run on other machines or the browser.
+Think things like code librairies or CSS files.
+Dev dependencies, on the other hand, are dependencies that are only needed when actively developing the application.
+Think developer tools or IDE plugins.
+When we use automated tools to deploy our application on a server, these tools will use the command `npm install --only=prod` to only install the dependencies and ignore the dev dependencies.
+You can read more on the subject [here](https://medium.com/@dylanavery720/npmmmm-1-dev-dependencies-dependencies-8931c2583b0c).

 Parcel is our bundler.
 Since we only need it during the development process, it is a good practice to save it as a development dependency.
 This way, a person or a tool installing dependencies can specify to only install the production dependencies and save themselves the many seconds needed to download and install parcel.